Instagram Starlet Kourtney Reppert Dons Tiny Bikini To Show Off Weight Loss

 Progress!!
 This is for any mom out there who has ever felt unsexy after having a baby!
 It takes time, but you’ll get it back!
 You’ll feel good again, I promise.
 If you are new to my page & don’t really know the full story, I’ve lost close to 100 pounds of pregnancy weight over 5 years.
 I’m a single mama of a soon to be hyper AD/HD 5 year old & I’ve only just begun my fitness journey.
 It took me that long, to love my body – it’s been a journey of lots of ups and downs… but I’m really excited to be part of the @ignite @ignitesmodels team.
 Not gonna lie, I tried on IGNITE’s bikinis for the first time today.
 I was so scared to see how it was gonna look, but I got this & it reminded me to let you ALL know, YOU GOT THIS too & then I smoked their CBD, and it all made sense to me..
 This movement I’m trying to make is bigger than my body.
 It’s about the mind and it’s important for me to share how much CBD has helped change my life as a mother! #ignite #CBD #REP #Fitness #Moms #NeverGiveUp #yougotthis #Ad #GOAT #LoveYourself #weggies ????????????????????????????????

-The post, which Reppert shared with her 1.5 million Instagram followers, was viewed more than 530,000 times, garnering 13,000-plus likes and over 520 comments within a little over a day of having been posted — at the time of this writing.
+The post, which Reppert shared with her 1.5 million Instagram followers, was viewed more than 530,000 times — garnering 13,000-plus likes and over 520 comments in short order.
 Users of the social media platform took to the comments section to share their admiration for the model, and to compliment her incredible physique and weight-loss efforts.

 “Would have never thought you to feel unsexy, you’re literally one of the most beautiful woman on the planet,” one user wrote.

 “Your efforts are paying off.
-You look fantastic,” another one of chimed in.
+You look fantastic,” another user chimed in.

-As her fans will know, Reppert often shares her thoughts and struggles about being a model and single mother.
+As her fans will know, Reppert often shares her thoughts on being a model and a single mother.
 Thanks to her strong social media presence, Reppert has been able to branch out and start her own business, as The Inquisitr previously noted.
 She recently launched a company named Super Mommie, which is aimed at building a community of like-minded mothers who support each other by providing simple and inexpensive products to use in their daily lives.

 View this post on Instagram